 : Turn on to get a smoother and steadier image with less blur.
-We recommend that image width.Image stabilization vou use image stabilization in environments where the device is mounted in an exposed location and subject to vibrations due
+We recommend that you use image stabilization in environments where the device is mounted in an exposed location and subject to vibrations due to, for example, wind or passing traffic.